chris-pikul/portfolio/src/content/articles/ruminations-2.md

 - Microsoft Windows is windows.
 - Linux is linux, and there is a million+ linux distributions.
-- MacOS is propriatary linux.
+- MacOS is proprietary linux.
 - Android is linux, with Java strapped ontop.
-- iOS is just smaller MacOS, still propriatary linux.
+- iOS is just smaller MacOS, still proprietary linux.

 And both of these kernels are duct-tape jobs over the decades.
 Everyone is so afraid to ditch the old for fear of loosing market share.
 "We can't get rid of
 SCSI drivers!?
 What will those 3 people left in the world do without it!?".
 Maybe Apple is right in some regards, sometimes you just have to drag the market with you into the future; kicking and screaming as they might, they'll thank us later.

-I dispise email.
+I despise email.
 The concept is great.
 The protocol is old and untrustworthy and a source of so much pain and money lost in the world.
 Any attempts to make it secure for the common day usage is just "optional" enhancements.
 Most SMTP servers will still respond just fine to unsecure connections for the sake of Backwards
 Compatibility.
 And so, the services and corporations decided they would all do their own patchwork jobs.
 SMTP, SMTPS, IMAP, IMAPS, POP3, etc. etc.